 Place the cauliflower in a large baking tray and drizzle with 2 tbs olive oil, harissa spices, Himalayan salt and a crack of black pepper.
 Ensure the leaves and florets are evenly coated before placing in the oven.
 Bake for 20-30 minutes.

 Drain cooked rice and leave to cool.
 Add the chopped herbs, remaining olive oil, soy sauce, agave, seasoning & sweetcorn.
 Mix well.

 Serve the baked cauliflower & leaves on top of a bed of the rice.
 If you’d like a little extra flavour, you can add a dollop of yoghurt or hummus on the side.

-Beautifully creamy and savoury – this Thai inspires soup is packed full of flavour and goodness.
+Beautifully creamy and savoury – this Autumn soup is packed full of flavour and goodness.

 Looking for a tasty gluten-free, vegan burger?
 You’ve found it.
 Try my healthy recipe for these big-on-flavour beetroot & walnut burgers.

 On the search for some tasty plant-based dinners?
 This Mighty Bean Chilli is seriously smokey – packed full of protein and flavour.